 Why Are Hydroponic Systems Expensive?

-Two things make hydroponic systems quite expensive, both in terms of setup and ongoing costs.
+Two things make a hydroponic system quite expensive, both in terms of setup and ongoing costs.
 We’ll look at setup first, and then ongoing costs.

 The setup involves quite a lot of equipment.
 You will have to purchase tanks, pumps, and controls, and these things can cost hundreds of dollars for just a square foot of growing space.
 You need to understand what is needed, and purchasing kits can be very expensive.